OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Adhere to general application security principles

-This list has mainly focused on issues that are common in Node.js applications.
-Also, recommendations against these issues are given specific to Node.js environment.
-Apart from these, there are general [security by design principles](https://wiki.owasp.org/index.php/Security_by_Design_Principles) that apply to web applications regardless of technologies used in application server.
+This list mainly focuses on issues that are common in Node.js applications, with recommendations and examples.
+In addition to these, there are general [security by design principles](https://wiki.owasp.org/index.php/Security_by_Design_Principles) that apply to web applications regardless of technologies used in application server.
 You should also keep those principles in mind while developing your applications.
-Also, you can always refer to [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) to learn more about web application vulnerabilities and mitigation techniques used against them.
+You can always refer to [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) to learn more about web application vulnerabilities and mitigation techniques used against them.

 ## Additional resources about Node.js security